 Henkel Debuts New Concentrated Formulas For All®, Persil® And Snuggle® Liquid Laundry Products

+This initiative is a testament to the ongoing commitment to sustainability at Henkel, evidenced by significant reductions in resources used across the value chain.
+This includes an average 16% dose concentration across laundry detergent variants* and the integration of 50% recycled plastic content into new bottle designs, unlocking sustainability improvements and efficiency from production to shipping and to consumer use.

-"At Henkel, we are dedicated to leading with initiatives that not only enhance product performance but also demonstrate our corporate values for the good of all generations," said Philipp Schaffer, Corporate Senior Vice President, Henkel Consumer Brands, NA.
-"Together, we're fostering more mindful laundry days that create positive, lasting impact."
+“At Henkel, we are dedicated to leading with initiatives that not only enhance product performance but also demonstrate our corporate values for the good of all generations,” said Philipp Schaffer, Corporate Senior Vice President, Henkel Consumer Brands, North America.“Together, we're fostering more mindful laundry days that create positive, lasting impact.”

-Martina Spinatsch, Senior Vice President, Research & Development adds, "By further concentrating the liquid formulas for these laundry brands, we're reducing our environmental footprint from plastic to water-usage to shipping, providing efficacy our consumers know and trust."
+Martina Spinatsch, Senior Vice President, Research & Development, North America adds,“By further concentrating the liquid formulas for these laundry brands, we're reducing our environmental footprint from plastic to water-usage to shipping, providing efficacy our consumers know and trust.”

 The introduction of these concentrated formulas also sets new benchmarks in environmental stewardship for the brands: